WATCH: Mayor Michael Victorino provides latest updates from Maui County

-After only one new case of COVID-19 was reported for Maui County, Mayor Michael Victorino held a briefing to discuss the latest.
+After two new cases of COVID-19 were reported for Maui County, including the first Lanai resident, Mayor Michael Victorino held a briefing to discuss the latest.

 Watch the briefing in the video below: